 Most of us have seen someone with rosacea.
-It is a chronic skin condition that can cause facial redness, bumps, pimples, and thick skin.
+It is a long-term (chronic) skin condition.
+It can cause facial redness, bumps, pimples, and thick skin.
 It can also cause red and irritated eyes, and swollen eyelids.

-Many Americans, mostly aged 30 to 50, have rosacea to some degree.
+Many Americans have rosacea to some degree.
 It mostly occurs in people ages 30 to 50.
 Many people don't know they have rosacea at first.
 They think the redness and pimples are teenage skin problems that have come back.
 Outbreaks on the cheeks and nose are common.
-However, it can also be seen on the forehead, neck, and back.
+But it can also be seen on the forehead, neck, chest, and back.

 Experts don’t know what causes rosacea.
-Risk factors include having fair skin that blushes easily.
-Any ethnic group can develop rosacea, although it is more common in people of northern and western European descent with a fair complexion.
-Women are three times more likely to develop the disease, but men often have more severe symptoms.
-Over time, the redness of the skin becomes more noticeable and blood vessels may be seen.
+Risk factors include having light skin that blushes easily.
+People from any ethnic group can develop rosacea.
+But it is more common in people of northern and western European descent who have pale skin.
+Women are 3 times more likely to have the disease.
+But men often have more severe symptoms.
+Over time, the skin redness becomes more visible.
+Blood vessels may be seen.
 If untreated, symptoms such as bumps and pimples may develop.
 The nose may also become swollen.
-Rarely, the eyes are involved.
+In rare cases, the eyes are affected.

-There is a high emotional impact for people with rosacea.
-Many people with the condition suffer from anxiety, anger, and depression.
-Stress plays a big role in recurrence and worsening of symptoms.
-Therefore, the cycle of symptoms and frustration makes this disease seem hopeless to many.
-Although rosacea has no cure, effective treatments are available.
+Having rosacea can be very stressful.
+Many people with the condition have anxiety, anger, and depression.
+Stress can also trigger symptoms.
+This cycle of symptoms and frustration can make the disease seem hopeless.
+There is no cure for rosacea.
+But effective treatments are available.
 Talk with your healthcare provider to find out which treatment is best for you.

 Treatment includes the following:

-Washing skin with mild soap and tepid or cool water
+Washing skin with mild soap and slightly warm or cool water

 Using moisturizers and sunscreens